 If your internal stitches rupture and you suffer internal bleeding, you may suffer from infections, including a urinary tract infection.

-Problems during internal healing of your uterus post-cesarean can be another indicator that the wound has reopened.
+Problems during internal healing of your uterus post-cesarean can indicate that the wound has reopened.

 In general, painful bowel movements should only last for about a week after birth.
 After this, it could be a sign that something is not healing correctly.